therohanraghuwanshi/therohanraghuwanshi/README.md

 - 👨🏻‍🎓 I’m a student of Computer science and engineering at **Medicaps University, Indore (M.P.).**

-- 📚 I’m currently learning **Nodejs, React, Angular and Machine Learning**
+- 📚 I’m currently learning **Nodejs, Angular and Machine Learning**

 - 🤝 I’m looking to collaborate on **Web Applications and Front-end**